Support for the GSS

 BPI provides strategic direction to help statistical users and producers across the GSS.

-Directed by the statistical Heads of Profession, BPI supports five domains of statistical work: statistical quality, harmonisation of statistics, best practice in statistics, methodological advice and statistical policy and guidance.
+Directed by the Heads of Profession for statistics, BPI supports five domains of statistical work: statistical quality, harmonisation of statistics, best practice in statistics, methodological advice and statistical policy and guidance.

 2. Sharing best practice

-BPI works to identify best practice across government, the private sector and internationally and shares that best practice across the GSS.
+BPI identifies best practice across government, the private sector and internationally and shares that best practice across the GSS.

-We facilitate champion networks to share expertise and best practice.
+We facilitate champion networks to share expertise and best practice and promote collaboration.

 We organise conferences like the GSS Methodology Symposium and the GSS Presentation and Dissemination Symposium that allow networking, sharing of expertise and a platform to discuss important topics.

-We also organise innovation seminars and sharing seminars where departments can present their recent achievements, innovative ideas, and examples of best practice.
+We also set up innovation seminars and sharing seminars where departments can present their recent achievements, innovative ideas, and examples of best practice.

 “It’s great to know that there exists the opportunity in government for such useful and insightful knowledge sharing“ – feedback from the department for Business, Energy and Industrial Strategy following a consultation with the GSS Methodology Advisory Committee, facilitated by BPI.

-BPI provides advice on issues including presenting statistics, statistical quality, harmonisation and the use of the Code of Practice for Statistics.
-These consultations can range from informal chats to structured work packages.
+BPI advises on issues including presenting statistics, statistical quality, harmonisation and applying the Code of Practice for Statistics.
+The consultancy support we offer can range from informal chats to structured work packages.

-Staff from BPI can visit you or your department to support you and provide you with guidance on any methodological, quality, presentation or harmonisation issue, free of charge.
+We can visit your department to support you and provide you with guidance on any methodological, quality, presentation or harmonisation issue, free of charge.

 Improving quality with the Department for International Development (DfID)